apache/orc/site/specification/ORCv2.md

   bit is set, the entire value is negated.
 * Data values (W * L bits padded to the byte) - A sequence of W bit positive values that are added to the base value.
-* Data values (W * L bits padded to the byte) - A sequence of W bit positive values that are added to the base value.
 * Patch list (PLL * (PGW + PW) bytes) - A list of patches for values that didn't fit within W bits.
 Each entry in the list consists of a gap, which is the number of elements skipped from the previous